linkerd/website/linkerd.io/content/blog/linkerd-service-account-tokens.md

 to verify themselves with identity, and can no way be used talk to the Kubernetes API.
 Thus, giving us a nice separation of concerns.

-## Summary
+## Conclusion

-In this post, we started on what Kubernetes service account tokens are, and then explained how Linkerd uses them in the proxies to identify themselves with the identity component.
-From there, We also saw how these are also used as a way to identity workloads with metrics.
-We also saw how in the latest changes, We started to use tokens that are specifically generated for Linkerd, and cannot be used to access the Kubernetes API, while also solving other user problems.
+In this post, We understood how the Bounded Service Account tokens feature help Linkerd in securing the identity stuff even further.
+We learned how the control-plane validates the proxies before issuing the certificates, and thus making mutual TLS possible.
+We also saw how Linkerd uses Kubernetes's service accounts as a primitive to build features like Policy, Identity, etc.

+This is another example of how Linkerd strives to build on the Kubernetes primitives without reinventing similar things, while also placing security on the fore-front by integrating the latest developments in Kubernetes.